utshomax/postman-docs/src/pages/docs/publishing-your-api/custom-doc-domains.md

 ## Verifying your domain

 After you add a custom domain, Postman displays the DNS records required to verify domain ownership.
 To verify that you control the domain you're attempting to add, you must copy the provided tokens and use them to add TXT and CNAME records to your domain.
-After adding the TXT and CNAME records to your domain, you can complete the verification in Postman team settings.
+After adding the TXT and CNAME records to your domain, you can complete the verification in Team Settings.

 ![Custom domain TXT and CNAM records](https://assets.postman.com/postman-docs/v10/custom-domains-dns-records-v10.jpg)